We like teaching prepositions through playing games and by presenting enjoyable activities so that children can learn while they have fun.

 Materials: Music, Chairs, Children, Preposition Flashcards

 Tell the children that this game has the same rules as musical chairs with one difference.
-Each round will have a target preposition such as: on, under or beside.
+Each round will have a target preposition to focus on such as: on, under or beside.
 When the music stops they need to demonstrate that preposition by using a chair.
 For example, the target preposition is “on”.
 When the music stops they should be on a chair.
-Leave plenty of space between the chairs so that the children can preform the preposition without crashing into each other.
+Leave plenty of space between the chairs so that the children can perform the action the preposition suggests without crashing into each other.

 “Prepositional Cut and Paste” Activity

-Have the kids cut and paste the prepositions according to the directions.
+Have the kids cut and paste the prepositions graphics according to the directions.

 “Prepositional Sticker” Activity